 5 Best Places for Fish and Chips in Cambridge and Cambridgshire

 Fish, chips, and mushy peas!
 It’s a favourite in our house and across the country.
 Finding the best fish and chip shops can be tricky, especially if you are not local.
-Take a look at our top takeaway picks for fish and chips in Cambridge and within the County- you won’t be disappointed.
+In America, these are many popular food chains like Red Lobster, Bonefish Grill or Long John Silver’s.
+These restaurants take pride in serving some of the best seafood in America.
+But when it comes to Cambridge, I’ve prepared a list of our top takeaway picks for fish and chips- you won’t be disappointed.

 Eric’s Fish and Chips, St Ives